 EPAs/FTAs normally provide for definitions of basic terms in order to clarify the coverage of such basic terms.
 One such basic term is "service supplier of the party."
 They are objects that are given the benefit of EPAs/FTAs.
 Entities which are eligible to be a service supplier include both natural persons and juridical persons.
 Under such definitions, such persons are entitled to the benefit of the agreements through, inter alia, a liberalization commitment in respect of trade in services.
 In addition, EPAs/FTAs usually provide for definitions of a "juridical person of the other party".
-A "juridical person of the other party" is usually defined as (i) with regard to Mode 1 and Mode 2, a juridical person established within the territory of the country and owned or controlled by: (a) a natural person in the other country or (b) another juridical person established within the territory of the other party.
+A "juridical person of the other party" is usually defined as (i) with regard to Mode 1 and Mode 2, a juridical person established within the territory of the other party, and (ii) with regard to Mode 3, a juridical person that is established within the territory of the country and owned or controlled by: (a) a natural person in the other country or (b) another juridical person established within the territory of the other party.
 Some EPAs/FTAs require as a criterion for such definition engagement by the "juridical person of the other party" in substantial activity in the territory of the other Party, while the others not.